TLDR

 # Check if everything is running fine

-Now that OpenPanel is running, you can access it by going to the domain name you chose in the quiz.
+With OpenPanel running, access it at the domain name you chose in the quiz.

 OpenPanel comes with several utility scripts to manage your installation: